Precise definition and architecture of modern IAM systems

 • Legacy integration patterns with adapter and facade design

-Development of cloud-native architecture patterns with container orchestration and infrastructure as code for modern deployment strategies.
+Development of cloud-based architecture patterns with container orchestration and infrastructure as code for modern deployment strategies.

 • Container architecture with Kubernetes orchestration